iamshm/Linux-Unix-Commands/Commands.md

 ## Moving between Directories
 - Exploring `cd`(change directory) command

--`cd [directory_name]`\
+- `cd [directory_name]`\
--If you want to change directory to a particular directory,use this command.
+- If you want to change directory to a particular directory,use this command.
 Eg: cd Documents

--`cd dir/subdir/subsubdir`\
+- `cd dir/subdir/subsubdir`\
--If you want to move inside a directory from a directory,use this command.
+- If you want to move inside a directory from a directory,use this command.
 Eg: cd Documents/Hacktoberfest/linuxCommands

--`cd /`\
+- `cd /`\
--If you want to change directory to the root directory.
+- If you want to change directory to the root directory.
 Root directory is the first directory in your file system hierarchy.

--`cd ~` or `cd`\
+- `cd ~` or `cd`\
--If you want to change directory to the home directory.Generally known as $HOME,located at path /home/<your username>/.
+- If you want to change directory to the home directory.Generally known as $HOME,located at path /home/<your username>/.
   Also, `cd` command can be used to do the same above operation.

--`cd ..`\
+- `cd ..`\
--It is used to go one level back directory(i.e to parent directory of current directory).
+- It is used to go one level back directory(i.e to parent directory of current directory).

--`cd ../..`\
+- `cd ../..`\
--It is used to go two levels back directory(i.e to parent's parent directory of current directory).
+- It is used to go two levels back directory(i.e to parent's parent directory of current directory).

--`cd -`\
+- `cd -`\
--It is used to change back to the previous working directory.
+- It is used to change back to the previous working directory.
 Eg: If `Documents` is present working directory and `Downloads` is previous working directory, this command takes you back to `Downloads` directory.

--`cd "dir name"` or `cd dir\ name`\
+- `cd "dir name"` or `cd dir\ name`\
--This command is used to navigate to a directory with white spaces.Instead of using double quotes we can use single quotes then also this command will work.Eg: `cd "linux commands"` or `cd linux\ commands` will move to 'linux commands' directory.
+- This command is used to navigate to a directory with white spaces.Instead of using double quotes we can use single quotes then also this command will work.Eg: `cd "linux commands"` or `cd linux\ commands` will move to 'linux commands' directory.
-##configure to mysql
+## Configure to mysql
 - 'mysql -u root -p'
--enter the mysql password
+- enter the mysql password

 ## Creating and Removing Directories
 * `mkdir` command is used for creating directories.